-To request an accommodation on the basis of any disability, whether a physical, psychological or learning disability, a student must take the following steps:
+To request an accommodation on the basis of any disability, whether a physical, chronic health, psychological or cognitive disability, a student must take the following steps:

 1. Declare his or her disability by submitting appropriate written documentation regarding a disability from a qualified professional to the Academic Resource Center.

 a.
 In the case of a physical/psychological disability or a chronic health condition, this documentation must be current medical documentation from a qualified professional that provides a specific diagnosis, describes symptoms, demonstrates an impact on a major life activity (i.e. learning, walking, sight), lists recommended educational accommodations, and provides a rationale for each accommodation.
-Students should request a copy of the University documentation guidelines before requesting documentation from their medical care provider.
+Students should review the provided University documentation guidelines before requesting documentation from their medical care provider.

 b.
-With respect to documentation of learning disabilities or Attention Deficit Disorder, Georgetown follows the guidelines developed by the Association on Higher Education and Disability (AHEAD) and the Consortium on ADHD Documentation, as adopted and modified by the Educational Testing Service (ETS).
+With respect to documentation of learning disabilities or Attention Deficit Disorder, Georgetown follows the guidelines developed by the Educational Testing Service (ETS).
 These guidelines describe the documentation that is necessary to validate a learning disability or Attention-Deficit/Hyperactivity Disorder and the need for reasonable accommodations.
 In general, testing must be current (usually 3 years for ADD, 5 years for learning disability), comprehensive, and include a specific diagnosis.
 Each accommodation recommended by the evaluator must include a rationale.
 Complete guidelines are available through the Educational Testing Services website at www.ets.org/disability/.

 Documentation guidelines can be found here: